dictionaries

 green: make it pass

-I copy and paste the values from the terminal then change the assertion
+I copy the value from the terminal and paste it as the expectation

 the terminal shows NameError_